CamelCaseName/CCSC/README.md

   - Strict: the search term must match character by character, normally the search is fuzzy and can ignore one or two characters
   - SingleFile: only search in the currently selected file
   - FirstWordFile: the first word of the search term is the file to search in (as of 0.0.1 this is a bit wonky and doesnt work reliably)
-  - ﻿NodeContentOnly: ignore IDs and node types, only go for actual data
+  - NodeContentOnly: ignore IDs and node types, only go for actual data

 # screenshots
 <img width="1916" height="1051" alt="image" src="https://github.com/user-attachments/assets/f3696a7b-c49f-4b11-9742-83eb954b568f" />